How Much Does Tri Tip Cost in California?

 How much does tri tip cost per pound in California?

-As of the week of June 11, 2026, USDA’s Southwest region puts tri tip roast around $6.99/lb for Choice, about $4.99 for store-brand, and about $11.99 for branded Angus, a store-weighted average near $7.10.
+As of the week of July 9, 2026, USDA’s Southwest region puts tri tip roast around $5.77/lb for Choice, about $8.75 for store-brand, and about $6.99 for branded Angus, a store-weighted average near $7.54.
 The national average is about $7.77.
-These are advertised prices, so your store will vary.
+These are advertised sale prices, so everyday shelf prices run higher, often into the low-double-digits per pound, and vary by region, store, and grade.

 Is tri tip getting more expensive?

 Yes.
-Nationally the average rose from about $5.26 a pound in 2019, the first full year of data, to about $7.69 in 2025, up roughly 46%.
+Nationally the advertised average rose from about $5.26 a pound in 2019, the first full year of data, to about $7.69 in 2025, up roughly 46%.
 Rising popularity and record beef prices both played a part.

 When is tri tip cheapest?